The End is the Beginning

 Gaius held his breath before he turned slowly to level a stare at Tiberius.

 "What did you just say?
-I'm hoping that is just a joke from you."
+I'm hoping that's just a bad joke from you."

 "No, I'm being serious."